63 Niche Website Ideas and Successful Site Examples to Inspire You

 In general, it's best to plan for at least 50 pieces of content (40 buying intent, 10 informational with lots referring domains).

 3. Take Action: Start Your Actual Niche Website

 Now you've got your niche know your content.
 It's time to start.
 I love and recommend Bluehost for your website's hosting.
 They are fast, cheap, and the customer support is out of this world.
 They've hosted countless niche sites of mine through the years.

 Once your site is up and running, you'll need to customize it how you want.
-For this, I recommend GeneratePress for your theme with Elementor as your page builder.
+For this, I recommend GeneratePress for your theme (check out our GeneratePress review here) with Elementor as your page builder.
 Both of these tools are free, so you don't have to pay anything to try them.